-Dental implants in Kohrville, TX, can take the place of a single tooth, several teeth or even all of a person’s teeth.
+Dental implants can take the place of a single tooth, several teeth, or even all of a person’s teeth.
 The goal of replacing teeth in dentistry is to return function and esthetics.
 When you need a tooth replacement, there are several ways to go about it.
 The first is a dental device that you can remove.
 This is commonly known as complete or partial dentures.
 The second option is a fixed dental bridge.
 This is a device that the dentist cements into place.
 The third option is a dental implant.
 Once in place, single tooth dental implants look and feel like natural teeth.
+Get yours today at Lovett Dental Kohrville.

 When a dentist replaces your lost teeth, dentures are the most affordable option.
 However, they are the least desirable option because of how inconvenient they are.
 Dentures can affect how you experience and taste the food.
 For years, bridgework was a common way to restore lost or excessively damaged teeth.
 The main issue with getting a bridge is that they need support from your surrounding teeth.
 This is something that dental implants don’t require.
 Implants only need the support of bone.